sergii-hq/text-to-pdf-converter/README.md

 # Initial setup

-Start by cloning the repository to your local machine using command `git clone https://github.com/sergii-hq/text-to-pdf-converter.git`, then navigate to the primary project directory `cd trending-news` and run `npm install` to install the necessary dependencies.
+Start by cloning the repository to your local machine using command `git clone https://github.com/sergii-hq/text-to-pdf-converter.git`, then navigate to the primary project directory `cd text-to-pdf-converter` and run `npm install` to install the necessary dependencies.

 ## Development server